-This health impact review found the following evidence regarding the provisions in SB 5459:
+This Health Impact Review found the following evidence regarding the provisions in HB 1116:

-- Strong evidence that employees use paid family and medical leave benefits when needed. - Very strong evidence that paid leave for the birth or placement of a child is associated with improved maternal and child health outcomes and increased parental involvement. - Strong evidence that paid medical leave to care for a family member's serious health condition is associated with improved health outcomes for employees and their families. - The relationship between employees taking leave for their own serious health condition and their health outcomes has not been well researched (see the full health impact review for scenarios in which the evidence for this relationship may be stronger). - Strong evidence that paid family and medical leave benefits improve financial security for eligible employees and their families. - Very strong evidence that improved financial security is associated with improved health. - Strong evidence that improved health outcomes for employees newly eligible for paid family and medical leave under SB 5459 would lead to decreased health disparities.
+- Strong evidence that employees use paid family and medical leave benefits when needed. - Very strong evidence that paid leave for the birth or placement of a child is associated with improved maternal and child health outcomes and increased parental involvement. - Strong evidence that paid medical leave to care for a family member's serious health condition is associated with improved health outcomes for employees and their families. - The relationship between employees taking leave for their own serious health condition and their health outcomes has not been well researched. - The relationship between employees taking leave to deal with the exigencies arising out of the military service of a family member and the health outcomes of these employees and their families has not been well researched. - Strong evidence that paid family and medical leave benefits improve financial security for eligible employees and their families. - Very strong evidence that improved financial security is associated with improved health. - Strong evidence that improved health outcomes for employees newly eligible for paid family and medical leave under HB 1116 would lead to decreased health disparities.

-For more information contact: (360)-236-4106 | hir@sboh.wa.gov
+For more information contact: (360)-236-4109 | hir@sboh.wa.gov or go to sboh.wa.gov

-Health Impact Review of SB 5459
+Health Impact Review of HB 1116

-Implementing Family and Medical Leave Insurance
+Implementing Family and Medical Leave Insurance (2017-2018 Legislative Session)